oxylabs/ai-scraper-py/README.md

 Unlike traditional scrapers, AI-Scraper is more resilient to layout changes because it interprets content with AI.
 However, major changes may require you to adjust either your prompt or the schema.

 ### Is AI-Scraper free?
 Oxylabs AI Studio AI-Scraper is free to try by signing up for a free trial that includes 1,000 credits.
-After the trial, the [monthly plans](PRICING_LINK) start at just $12/month with 3000 credits and 1 request/s, with higher plans offering more credits and higher request rates.
+After the trial, the [monthly plans](https://aistudio.oxylabs.io/pricing) start at just $12/month with 3000 credits and 1 request/s, with higher plans offering more credits and higher request rates.

----

 ## Learn more

-For a deeper dive into available parameters, advanced integrations, and additional examples, check out the [AI Studio documentation](DOCS_LINK).
+For a deeper dive into available parameters, advanced integrations, and additional examples, check out the [AI Studio documentation](https://aistudio.oxylabs.io/apps/scrape).

----

 ## Contact us

-If you have questions or need support, reach out to us at [hello@oxylabs.io](mailto:hello@oxylabs.io), through [live chat](CHAT_LINK), or join our [Discord community](DISCORD_LINK).
+If you have questions or need support, reach out to us at [hello@oxylabs.io](mailto:hello@oxylabs.io), through [live chat](https://oxylabs.drift.click/oxybot), or join our [Discord community](https://discord.gg/Pds3gBmKMH).